 Modelling how climate change is projected to impact a region can be a resource intensive exercise.
-For planners who are unable to pursue such an analysis, it is prudent to explore if an existing climate change analysis of their region may have already been conducted by other entities.
+It is prudent to explore if an existing climate change analysis of their region may have already been conducted by other entities.
 Using climate change analyses conducted by another entity, such as a governmental agency, research institution, or consulting firm could save time and resources and can help ensure planning with a consistent set of climate change projections.
 Project applicants should determine whether such studies are conducted with scientific rigor and are consistent with accepted peer-reviewed approaches.